stats

 Example

-(static) bernoulliDist(params) → {Number}
+(static) bernoulliDist(params, args, data) → {Number}

-Probability mass function (PMF) of a Bernoulli distribution The Bernoulli distribution is a discrete probability distribution for a random variable that takes the value 1 with probability of success p and the value 0 with probability of failure (1-p).
+Probability mass function (PMF) of a Bernoulli distribution.
+The Bernoulli distribution is a discrete probability distribution for a random variable that takes the value 1 with probability of success p and the value 0 with probability of failure (1-p).
 It models binary outcomes like success/failure, yes/no, or true/false.

 Parameters: